sammyhenningsson/shaf/README.md

      -d '{"title": "hello", "message": "lorem ipsum"}' \
      localhost:3000/posts | jq
 ```
-The response shows us the new resource:
+The response shows us the new resource, with the attributes that we set as well as links for updating and deleting it.
 ```sh
 {
   "title": "hello",